hk871262-code/first-demo/README.md

-# first-demo, i am himanshu.
+# First Demo

+Hi, I am Himanshu Kumar.

-this is my first demo.
+This is my first GitHub repository.

+## About Me
+- Psychology Student
+- NCC Background
+- Interested in Research and Technology